 Since the remainder (the last entry in the bottom row) is 112, then the Remainder Theorem says that:

 I need to do the synthetic division, remembering to put zeroes in for the powers of x that are not included in the polynomial:

 Since the remainder is 1605, then, thanks to the Remainder Theorem, I know that:

 f (−5) = 1605.

 For x = 2 to be a zero of f (x), then f (2) must evaluate to zero.
-In the context of the Remainder Theorem, this means that my remainder, when dividing by x = 2, must be zero:
+In the context of the Remainder Theorem, this means that my remainder, when dividing by x = 2, must be zero.
+Here's my division:

-x = 2 is not a zero of f (x).
+x = 2 is not a zero of f (x)

 For x = −4 to be a solution of f (x) = x6 + 5x5 + 5x4 + 5x3 + 2x2 − 10x − 8 = 0, it must be that f (−4) = 0.
 In the context of the Remainder Theorem, this means that the remainder, when dividing by x = −4, must be zero:

 The remainder is actually zero.
 This tells me that: